processed foods articles

 Proponents of the Paleo diet argue that it is necessary to eliminate grains and legumes because they contain “antinutrients,” substances that can interfere with the body’s absorption of other important vitamins, minerals and proteins.
 However, well-nourished individuals who eat a varied diet of unprocessed foods (including grains and legumes) are not nutrient deficient and are generally healthy.

 Given that it is possible to thrive on a diet that includes some grains, legumes and even small amounts of processed foods, one must question if giving up the culinary joys of travel and global cuisine are really worth the sacrifice.
-In my experience, food substitutions and modified recipes designed to mimic traditional meals can sometimes be tasty but can never replace true authenticity.

 Another contention I have with the Paleo diet is the assumption that the same eating patterns will work for everyone.
 People’s lives differ in countless ways.
 We each have different levels of daily activity, demands on our time and food preferences.
-We also have slightly different genetic backgrounds, which can result in significant differences in metabolism and hormone levels.
-These individual variations can make dietary needs different for each of us.
+We also have different genetic backgrounds, which can result in significant differences in metabolism and hormone levels.
+These individual variations make dietary needs different for each of us.

 If you currently eat a typical Western diet with little variety and many processed foods, tend to have better success following rigid diet plans, and have no qualms about giving up or modifying traditional meals to meet your dietary demands, then you might have luck following the Paleo diet.
 However there is no reason to believe it is the only path to good health.